Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Financials

-Our strategy continues to put us in a strong position to deliver outstanding business performance.
+Our strategy continues to strengthen our position to deliver outstanding business performance.

 Since 2017, we have more than tripled our EBITDA.